 - Blackberries + Lime Zest

 Another way to preserve the texture of your light and fluffy muffin is to use muffin papers!
-Otherwise, the muffin will become overbaked against the metal tin and create a tough exterior.
+Otherwise, the muffin will become overbaked against the metal tin and create a tougher exterior.
+I really like the non-stick parchment papers over the regular papers or foil papers.
+The non-stick property of the parchment means you will enjoy more of the muffin!

 Just before baking, I like to add a little sprinkle of Turbinado sugar on top of each muffin.
-This creates a wonderful crunch to the tops.
+This creates a wonderful crunch to the tops and gives the muffins additional sweetness since I'd rather place the sweetness on top, as opposed to making them too sweet all around.

 The strawberries get really hot, once baked inside the muffin so it's best to let them cool before serving.
 I also find the flavor is more pronounced as well if they are served just warm or at room temperature.